kaplana/cos126webv2/content/project.md

   - Choose a partner whose skill level is close to your own - only two partners per group.
   - Your partner does not have to be in your precept.
   - The rules for partnering are specified on the [course syllabus]({{< ref "syllabus.md#partners" >}}).
 Make sure you read and understand these rules, and please post on Ed if you have questions.
 In your `acknowledgments.txt` file, you must indicate that you adhered to the COS 126 partnering rules.

+- Possible progress steps.
+We provide some additional instructions below description of the problem.
+Click on the &#9658;  icon to expand *some possible progress steps* or you may try to solve Atomic without them.
+It is up to you!

 ### **Historical perspective**